 Home healthcare workers are providing essential care for seniors across the city, but they face harsh and unfair working conditions.
-Often forced to take on 24-hour shifts for days on end, they care for patients around-the-clock, even though they are only paid for 13 hours of each 24-hour shift.
+Often having to take on 24-hour shifts for days on end, they care for patients around-the-clock, even though they are only paid for 13 hours of each 24-hour shift.

 Safe working conditions, a reasonable work schedule, and fair pay are the basic workplace tenets for healthy communities and a just society.